imperva/dsfkit/README.md

 If you are familiar with Terraform, you can go over the example code and see what it consists of.
 The examples make use of the building blocks of the DSFKit - the modules, which can be found in the <a href="https://registry.terraform.io/search/modules?namespace=imperva&q=dsf-">Imperva Terraform Modules Registry</a>.
 As a convention, the DSFKit modules' names have a 'dsf' prefix.

-If you need help choosing or customizing an example to fit your use case, please contact [Imperva Technical Support](https://support.imperva.com/s/).
+Feel free to [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSe3_IoAtuIyLUf9crqXiJwo540iuTZ9l0K1I-uQ-CXRbZL7xA/viewform) if you need help choosing or customizing an example to suit your needs.

 ## Sonar Binaries Location and Versioning

 When using DSFKit there is no need to manually download the DSF binaries, DSFKit will do that automatically based on the Sonar version specified in the Terraform example recipe.

+The latest version of Sonar, 4.10, is recommended, and Sonar 4.9 and higher are supported.

 **For example**: examples/poc/basic_deployment/variables.tf
    ```terraform